 ON THIS PAGE: You will find information about how many people are diagnosed with CML each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 5,920 people of all ages (3,420 men and boys and 2,500 women and girls) in the United States will be diagnosed with CML.
-Most of these will be adults; CML is rare in children.
+About 10% of all leukemia is CML.
+This year, an estimated 8,220 people (4,610 men and 3,610 women) in the United States will be diagnosed with CML.
+Most of these will be adults, with an average age of diagnosis at 64 years.
+CML is rare in children.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2013.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2016, and the ACS website.